All our actions and thoughts have an impact. It doesn’t matter how tiny they are! We have to embody this ideal and stop waiting for changes to come.

 No, please, don’t flee!
 Vegan is not a swear word!
 The impact is way bigger than you think!

 Production costs a lot, at the same time for your wallet and for the earth.
-Hence the importance to sort outas often as possible all your belonging and to donate to those who really need it.
+Hence the importance to sort out as often as possible all your belonging and donating to those who really need them.
 You’ll feel so good that have more space for yourself and for making someone more comfy and happy!

 As an artist, my earnings are very low.
-That’s why I decided to have a RedBubble shop, to earn enough to invest in others projects that will have a more powerful impact.
-If I say this, it’s because I want to be honest and show how contradictory it can be: I sell items whereas I recommend you to only buy second-handed objects.
-I’m like in a cognitive dissonance but I don’t see the solution, so if you think you can enlighten me on this, feel free to share it on the comment or to send me a message!
+That’s why I used to have an Online Shop selling mass-produced items with my own design to earn enough to invest in others projects that will have a more powerful impact.
+But after reflection, I realized how contradictory it was: I sell items whereas I recommend you to only buy second-handed objects.
+So now I stopped and want to find an alternative!

 It can be really hard to select the right source of information.
 It’s not about the quantity of news you can hear, but rather the quality of it.
 Yes, taking the time to wisely choose your source of information is a must for me (and not always funny I know)…